QuentinRa/blog.quentinra.dev/proj/uml/seq/frag/par.md

 [Go back](../index.md)

 * <kbd>par</kbd> executes all blocs at the same time,
-* <kbd>seq</kbd> execute one bloc at a time,
+* <kbd>seq</kbd> execute one block at a time,
-* and <kbd>critical</kbd> is used to wrap blocs of code that must be run without errors otherwise the program can't continue running.
+* and <kbd>critical</kbd> is used to wrap blocs of code that must be run without errors, otherwise the program can't continue running.

 Here is an example